Industry Participants in the Seniors Housing & Care Property Market and Their Business Models

 As is the case with other real estate classes, appraisers provide project valuation and description services to lenders, buyers, and investors, typically in conjunction with sale of an asset.
 Marketing and sales consultants provide consultation to owners and operators regarding effectiveness of sales and marketing programs, both at the company-strategic and property-specific levels.
 Market study and feasibility consultants provide various parties with fee-based services, which may include market definition and analysis, project sizing and scoping, and demographic analyses.

 What government programs affect seniors housing and care properties?

 Any government program, legislation, or initiative that affects health care reform, reimbursement, and regulation has a significant impact on seniors housing and care properties.
-Medicaid and Medicare are important components in the industry revenue structure, especially in the skilled nursing and, to a lesser extent, in the assisted living subsectors.
+Medicaid and Medicare are important components in the industry revenue structure, especially in skilled nursing and, to a lesser extent, in assisted living.
 As a result, any governmental initiative to modify these entitlement programs can have considerable effects throughout the industry.
 Many states have defined governing or oversight agencies that oversee property licensing, regulation, and inspection to include need-based certifications to operate properties’ units or beds.
 Additionally, tax credit and incentive-based financing programs may be affected by changes in respective governmental programs.